keshav137/ocr_analytics/README.md

 ## Part 5

-To scale this system, I would use Apache Kafka to process all the ml responses from the application servers.
+To scale this system, I would use Apache Kafka to ingest all the ml responses from the ML application servers.

-This data will be then be processed by Airflow DAGs(similar to the ones listed above) - aggregated and persisted to a NoSQL database(which can easily be scaled horizontally).
+This data will be then be processed by Airflow DAGs(similar to the ones listed above) - aggregated and persisted to a NoSQL database(which can easily be scaled horizontally), which will then serve data to the frontend.

 ![Alt text](./assets/scalable_design.png "Design")

 The Airflow instance can be scaled using Celery Executor to distribute tasks across multiple workers.
-For near real-time analytics, a stream processing system like Apache Flink can also be used as it can consume data from Kafka, process it in real-time, and write the results back to a database.
 For proper monitoring and alerting, tools like Prometheus and Grafana can be used for maintaining the health of the system and catching issues early.

 ## Additional notes